freeCodeCamp/freeCodeCamp/guide/english/c/arrays-and-strings/index.md

 That's much nicer.
 It doesn't even require you to place the '\0' at the end, either.
 So what was that?

 ### Null Termination
 Strings in C are null terminated, meaning that they end with the null character.
-This way, the compiler (and your and everyone else's) code will know where the string ends: once the character is null, the string is over.
+This way, the compiler will know where a string ends: at the null character.

 Of course, there is no 'null' button on your keyboard, but you still need to type it out somehow.
 That's what \0 does.
-Whenever the C compiler sees \0, it will insert a null character.
-It's just like how \n prints a newline.
+Whenever the C compiler sees \0, it will insert a null character, just like how \n prints a newline.

 ### Printing Strings
 Another thing C makes easier for us is the printing of strings.
 Rather than forcing you to print out every character in the array, you can just use the %s format specifier, and treat the string like you would any `int` or `double` value.
 Here's an example of the hello, world program from the very beginning, made slightly more complicated with strings: